cypress-io/cypress-documentation/source/guides/core-concepts/retry-ability.md

 When using {% url `cy.stub()` stub %} or {% url `cy.spy()` spy %} to test application's code, a good practice is to give it an alias and use the `cy.get('@alias').should('...')` assertion to retry.

-For example, when confirming that the button component invokes the passes `click` prop, the following test might or might not work:
+For example, when confirming that the button component invokes the `click` prop testing with the {% url "cypress-react-unit-test" https://github.com/bahmutov/cypress-react-unit-test %} plugin, the following test might or might not work:

 ### {% fa fa-warning red %} Incorrectly checking if the stub was called